astropy/astropy/docs/vo/conesearch/validator.rst

 :func:`~astropy.vo.validator.validate.check_conesearch_sites`,
 which utilizes underlying `astropy.io.votable.validator` library.

-A master list of all available Cone Search services is obtained from ``astropy.vo.validator.validate.CS_MSTR_LIST``, which is a URL query to STScI VAO Registry by default.
-However, by default, only the ones in ``astropy.vo.validator.validate.CS_URLS`` are validated (also see :ref:`vo-sec-default-scs-services`), while the rest are skipped.
+A master list of all available Cone Search services is obtained from `astropy.vo.validator.conf.conesearch_master_list`, which is a URL query to STScI VAO Registry by default.
+However, by default, only the ones in `astropy.vo.validator.conf.conesearch_urls` are validated (also see :ref:`vo-sec-default-scs-services`), while the rest are skipped.
 There are also options to validate a user-defined list of services or all of them.

 All Cone Search queries are done using RA, DEC, and SR given by ``<testQuery>`` XML tag in the registry, and maximum verbosity.